Alonso-del-Arte/chess/doc/Variants.md

 This variant by Micha&lstrok; Ryszard W&oacute;jcik, confusingly named after a style of chess play emphasizing reckless gambits, was invented in 2017, and to my knowledge can only be played on Apronus.com.

-Well, it can be played on a physical board, subject to a caveat about the number of available knights.
+Well, it can be played on a physical board, subject to a caveat about the number of knights available in the physical chess set.
+In regular chess, pawn promotion often happens when the player promoting a pawn has already lost a queen.
+Knowing the opponent can replace a captured queen in this variant might make a player even more driven to capture the opponent's queen but not necessarily more interested in capturing an opponent's knights.
+Which would mean that there would not be an available knight for a player promoting a pawn on a physical board.

 Because, you see, this variant differs from regular chess only in that pawns can only promote to knights.
 Then, theoretically, you need to have at least two